oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. Implement [existing designs](https://docs.google.com/document/d/1g5OgnYjNQ0qgQvmHSX_ivujxHU2ERGSnav7VzkseBBw/edit#) (by Prasanna) for the (a) fractions interaction, (b) the number-with-units interactions.
+1. Implement [existing designs](https://docs.google.com/document/d/1g5OgnYjNQ0qgQvmHSX_ivujxHU2ERGSnav7VzkseBBw/edit#) (by Prasanna) for the (a) fractions interaction, (b) the number-with-units interaction.
 2. Spec out, design and implement a new interaction for drag/drop matching of items in two lists.
 3. Spec out, design and implement a new interaction for entering answers in the form of ordered lists.
 Note that this may entail some refactoring of the core interactions framework, since some questions may require lists of strings, others may require lists of numbers, and yet others may require lists of music notes (for example).